temporalio/temporal-learning/docs/getting_started/python/first_program_in_python/index.md

 ### Review

-Answer the following questions to see if you remember some of the more important concepts from this tutorial:
+Answer the following questions to see if you remember some important concepts from this tutorial:

 <details>
 <summary>